vengateshkarthick/manager/README.md

-A react application developed in the structural way of utilizing the great external libraries
+A react application developed in the structural way of utilizing the great external libraries, building custom components